8.1. Prerequisites for High Availability¶

 Virtual machines and containers residing on a node must be stored in the cluster:

-- If you use Virtuozzo Storage with GUI management, log in to the management panel, create datastores, and place your virtual machines and containers in them as described in the Virtuozzo Storage Administrator’s Guide.
+If you use Virtuozzo Storage with GUI management, log in to the management panel, create datastores, and place your virtual machines and containers in them as described in Managing Datastores.

-- If you use Virtuozzo Storage with CLI management, virtual machines and containers are automatically configured to be stored in the cluster on nodes for which the Client Server Role was chosen during installation.
-You can also configure them manually.
+If you use Virtuozzo Storage with CLI management, virtual machines and containers are automatically configured to be stored in the cluster on nodes for which the Client Server Role was chosen during installation.
+You can also configure them manually as explained in Stage 3: Configuring Virtual Machines and Containers.

 The chosen redundancy mode must protect your data against a simultaneous failure of two or more nodes.
 To see the list of redundancy modes and their differencies, refer to Understanding Data Redundancy.